Katherine-Brown-8000/The-pH-Dependent-Charge-and-Electrostatic-Properties-of-the-Tardigrade-Protein-DSUP/README.md

 - E) is DSUP at all three difference pHs overlapped pH 5.5, 7.4, and 11.5
 - F) is DSUP at Physiological pH 7.4 with overlap of the isoelectric point 9.76 (Colored Purple mesh)

 ### Intructions for Generating the DSUP diagram depicted in Figure 2
  - 1 Use AlphaFold3 to generate a fold prediction for the DSUP protein sequence.
 This produces a CIF structure file (fold_analysis_dsup_model_1.cif).
  - 2 Open the CIF file in ChimeraX and export it as a PDB format file named (dsup_model_0.pdb).
  - 3 Upload the PDB file(dsup_model_0.pdb) to the PDB2PQR Server to generate .pqr and .in files at pH 5.5, 7.4, and 11.5.
  - 4 Run the .pqr and .in files through APBS to compute electrostatic potential maps (.dx files).
  - 5 Load both the .pqr and .dx files into ChimeraX to visualize and export electrostatic surfaces for each pH condition.
- - 6 All figure generated in ChimeraX were then open in GIMP for side by side comparisons and labeling.
+ - 6 All figure generated in ChimeraX were then opened in GIMP for side by side comparisons and labeling.

 ## Figure 3: MD Analysis
 ![Alt](https://github.com/Katherine-Brown-8000/DSUP-acidic-config/blob/main/Figure_3_Complete.png)